Earth-and-Energy-Systems-Lab/pymedeas2/README.md

 ### Using the plot GUI to plot simulation results

 Clone or download the code for the plot tool [from this repository](https://github.com/Earth-and-Energy-Systems-Lab/pymedeas_plots) and follow the instructions given in the README.

-### Contributions are welcome
-We welcome any contributions from the community.
-In particular